Al-Akhnas ibn Shurayq: Battle of Badr — 624

 Al-Akhnas and the Banu Zuhrah were with the Meccan as part of the escort that preceded the Battle of Badr, but since he believed the caravan to be safe, he did not join Quraish on their way to a festival in Badr.
 He together with Banu Zuhrah returned, so these two clans were never present in the battle.

 Battle of Uhud — 625

 Abd-Allah ibn Jahsh was a cousin of Muhammad who was killed in the Battle of Uhud by al-Akhnas ibn Shurayq.

 Treaty of Hudaybiyyah — 628

-After the Treaty of Hudaybiyyah, Abu Basir ‘Utbah ibn Asid ibn Jãriyah ath-Thaqafi (a man of the tribe of Thaqif captured by the Quraysh) escaped from the idolators of Mecca.
+After the Treaty of Hudaybiyyah, Abu Basir ‘Utbah ibn Asid ibn Jãriyah ath-Thaqafi (a man of the tribe of Thaqif captured by the Quraysh) escaped from the Meccans.
 Al-Akhnas ibn Shurayq (a chief of the Quraysh) sent two men after him.
-Abu Basir killed one of the two men, and came to the Messenger of Allah as an immigrant Muslim.
+Abu Basir killed one of the two men, and came to the Muhammad as an immigrant Muslim.

 Uncategorized

-Surah Al-Humaza was revealed regarding al-Akhnas ibn Shurayq.
+Surah Al-Baqra was revealed regarding al-Akhnas ibn Shurayq.